Skip to product information

 REQUIRED EXPERIENCE

-At the very minimum, you must be very comfortable with casting on, the knit stitch, adding a new ball of yarn, binding off, and weaving in ends (see notes above about skill levels).
-Knowing how to purl, work in the round, work in a rib, increase, decrease, or bind off in pattern are all helpful techniques to know but not required.
+You must be comfortable with casting on, the knit stitch, the purl stitch, and working in a rib.
+Knowing how to work in the round, increase, or decrease are all helpful techniques to know but not required.

 WHAT YOU WILL LEARN